 How do I insulate my conservatory for winter?

 Start with the roof, as it’s the largest area for heat loss.
 Improving insulation without altering the aesthetic of your conservatory reduces the workload and cost.
 Next, focus on windows and doors.
 Double glazing and thermal curtains can help keep in the heat.
-Finally, take a look at insulating the floor with rugs or underfloor heating for added comfort.
+Finally, take a look at insulating the floor with rugs or install underfloor heating for added comfort.

 Getting ready for winter

 For more expert advice, visit Cosy Panels’ blog and explore our full guides to conservatory care this winter.
-Don’t let the cold weather stop you from enjoying your space – make your conservatory truly cosy and inviting today!
+Don’t let the cold weather stop you from enjoying your space – make your conservatory truly cosy and inviting year-round today!